Castle Dracula: Sources of inspiration

-Although the historical citadel of Poenari built under Vlad Tepes is not mentioned in any of Stoker's research notes, Sir Christopher Lee notes in the documentary film In Search of Dracula (1974) the resemblance between it and the fictional Castle Dracula - 'Bram Stoker did not know that a real Castle Dracula existed.
+Although the historical Poenari Castle built under Vlad Țepeș is not mentioned in any of Stoker's research notes, Sir Christopher Lee notes in the documentary film In Search of Dracula (1974) the resemblance between it and the fictional Castle Dracula: "Bram Stoker did not know that a real Castle Dracula existed.
 But his description of the castle in the Borgo Pass is uncannily apt.
-The real Castle Dracula is perched on top of a rock 1,000 feet above the Arges River in Wallachia.'
+The real Castle Dracula is perched on top of a rock 1,000 feet above the Argeș River in Wallachia."

 Tourist attraction

-Since 1997, Bran Castle in Bran (Törzburg) near Brașov has been marketed as "Dracula's Castle".
-However, Bran Castle is not mentioned in the book "Dracula".
+Since 1997, Bran Castle near Brașov has been marketed as "Dracula's Castle".
+However, Bran Castle is not mentioned in the book Dracula.
 The website promoting Bran Castle claims it was one of Vlad the Impaler's temporary residences.
 Since Van Helsing and Mina in Chapter 25 do not identify Count Dracula as the historical Vlad III Dracula (Vlad Țepeş or Vlad the Impaler) but as a nameless "other of [the Dracula] race", living "in a later age", this claim does not support the identification of Stoker's fictitious building with the Bran Castle.
 However, in Chapter 18, Van Helsing confirms Dracula and Vlad are one and the same: "He must, indeed, have been that Voivode Dracula who won his name against the Turk, over the great river on the very frontier of Turkey-land."

-For the same reason, the Poenari Castle in Argeș County does not qualify as the "real" Dracula Castle; Stoker never heard of the Poenari Fortress.
+For the same reason, Poenari Castle in Argeș County does not qualify as the "real" Dracula Castle; Stoker never heard of Poenari Castle.
 Both Bran Castle and the Poenari Castle are more than 100 miles away from the site Stoker actually selected and took down in a cryptic handwritten note.
-The Hotel Castel Dracula, located in Piâtra Fântânele in the Borgo Pass, which promotes itself as being constructed at the place of Stoker's Castle, at least is located at the point where Harker left the post carriage from Bistritz to Bukovina to be picked up by the Count; their route must have led over the former watchpost of Dornișoara towards the Călimani Mountains peaks in the south-east.
+A hotel called Castel Dracula, located in Piâtra Fântânele in the Borgo Pass, which promotes itself as being constructed at the place of Stoker's fictional castle, at least is located at the point where Harker left the post carriage from Bistritz to Bukovina to be picked up by the Count; their route must have led over the former watchpost of Dornișoara towards the Călimani Mountains peaks in the south-east.